Outdoor Vertical Gardens

 After a month or so, you can mount the panel in its permanent, vertical position.

 For a more economical and do-it-yourself approach, the panels can be filled with loose potting soil while they are lying flat.
 You can insert cuttings of succulents from your own collection in a pattern of your choosing.
 Be sure to keep the panels flat (and out of the rain!) for three to five months, in order to allow them to root in.
 You don’t want all your hard work to pour out when you hang it up!
-Many succulents grow more actively in the warmer part of the year.
+Most succulents grow more actively in the warmer part of the year.

 Hanging them up

 The panels measure 20” x 20” and extend 2 ½” from the wall.
 They come with a metal mounting bracket that screws into the wall horizontally.
 The panel can be hung from this bracket and is easily removable for watering and maintenance.
 Alternately, each panel has a pair of slots allowing you to insert screws through the panel and directly onto the backing.
 This can be useful for a more permanent mounting.
 The panels can weigh anywhere from 50 to 70 pounds when fully planted and watered.
 It is important to mount the panels to structural beams capable of holding the considerable weight of water-saturated soil and plants.

 Watering and maintaining the panels

 The panels can be watered by hand or by a drip system.
 The top of each tray has a little channel that perfectly fits a 1/4″ drip irrigation line.
 The slotted cells allow the water to flow from cell to cell and drain out the bottom.
 At Flora Grubb Gardens we water by hand since we can so easily reach them.
 We use a low-pressure spray and slowly wet the garden for a few minutes.
 Then we wait five minutes and repeat.
 We’ll do it one more time if it’s been particularly warm for a couple of weeks.
 We don’t water it at all if there’s been rain within the previous week.

 How to create an installation with the panels